 Sexual harassment can be a serious problem in any office or work space.
 In 2016 alone, over 12,800 employees filed sexual harassment charges with the EEOC.
 Thousands more were filed with state and local agencies.
 By creating a clear sexual harassment prevention policy, businesses can reduce or even eliminate sexual misconduct in the workplace, resulting in a safer, more productive work environment for everyone.

-Below, we’ve provided some rudimentary guidelines for establishing and enforcing an effective workplace sexual harassment policy.
+Below, our sexual harassment attorneys have provided some rudimentary guidelines for establishing and enforcing an effective workplace sexual harassment policy.

 Establish a written sexual harassment policy

 Every business needs a written policy that clearly defines and prohibits sexual harassment and sexual misconduct.
 This policy should be included in its entirety in the employee handbook, and provided to every new employee.
 Some employers even require a signed statement to confirm that every employee has read the sexual harassment policy.

 Your company’s sexual harassment policy should state that sexual harassment of any sort will not be tolerated, and should also clearly define what constitutes sexual harassment.
 Furthermore, the policy (or the employee handbook) should provide instructions and outline procedures for any worker who wishes to report sexual harassment in the workplace.